 The main underlying defect in myasthenia gravis (as described briefly above) is autoimmunity.
 This means that there are antibodies within the body that act against the individual’s own proteins.
 These antibodies are called auto-antibodies.
 There is some genetic link in myasthenia, though in most cases the underlying abnormality lies within a gland in the chest called the thymus gland.
 The auto-antibodies act against the acetylcholine receptor, thus interrupting normal neuromuscular unction function.
 This causes muscle weakness.

-In ocular myasthenia, the edrophonium test may possibly often be used.
+In ocular myasthenia, the edrophonium test might possibly may be be used.
 It is based on the principle that injection of edrophonium chloride will temporarily reverse ptosis in myasthenia patients, and not it other causes of ptosis.

 Medical treatment includes acetylcholinesterase enzyme blockers such as neostigmine and pyridostigmine.
 These drugs are useful in managing muscle weakness effectively, and are often started by the doctor in small doses.
 Stronger medications such as steroids, mycophenolate mofetil and azathioprine suppress the immune system and reduce the production of antibodies and are useful as well.

-Surgery to elevate the eyelid may possibly also be performed.
+Surgery to elevate the eyelid might possibly also be performed.